What is Somatic Shadow Work?

 Until we integrate our shadow, our life will continue to mirror it back to us in the form of conflict, difficult relationships, sexual blocks, illness, and other situations that encourage us to see and integrate it.
 This is due to the law of attraction, which is the spiritual truth that the signal we broadcast to the universe in the form of our vibration is what we receive back in return.
 Unconscious, unhealed aspects of ourselves project much stronger than superficial positive thinking.
 It is necessary to address and integrate the shadow in order to live the life that we truly desire.

-Shadow work with me is unique, largely because I bring your body into it.
-You could say that our bodies are our shadows, as they contain everything that we have ever experienced.
 In session, I may invite you to move or vocalize in a way that feels natural in the moment- only with your full consent, of course.
 It is often these sessions that are the most groundbreaking, as our bodies have immense innate wisdom and instinct for self-healing.
 Often, we need only to listen to them.

 Appointments with me generally run as follows: We begin with a seated 10-15 minute consultation.
 Whether you see me in person or online, we will begin the main process of shadow retrieval, which can initially look like a guided meditation.
 I may ask you to bring to mind an emotionally potent and difficult present-day event or something similar, and we will explore those emotions as completely as possible, especially where and how you feel them in your body.
 In this way, we define the "feeling tone" of the memory.
 I may invite you to move or hold a posture that this feeling tone seems to call for.
 After that, I may then ask an earlier memory to arise in which you felt a similar feeling tone.
 We continue, following this "train" back as far as it goes, typically into the root memory in early childhood, which is the point at which you unconsciously disowned an aspect of yourself.
 We will then encounter your child self as your adult self, validate her or his emotions at the time, and then proceed to meet any unmet needs.
 Often, clients report feeling as if they merge with their child self from that time, which shows us that the shadow aspect has been integrated successfully.